Free Demand Letter Template

 Dear [Name],

-Through this letter, I hereby demand you to pay the quantity of $[Debt amount] for the Debts related to:
+Through this letter, I hereby demand that you pay the amount of $[Debt amount] for the Debts related to:

 [Cause of debt] before the [Due Date].